 The Easter holiday traditionally marks the end of "season" in Southwest Florida.

-And with the end of season comes a lot of things - great dinner specials at area restaurants, less traffic on the roads and, unfortunately, fewer donors at local blood banks.
+And with the end of season comes a lot of things for those of us who live here year-round - great dinner specials at area restaurants, less traffic on the roads and, unfortunately, fewer donors at local blood banks.

-Donors have a couple of options - blood mobiles operated by the Lee Memorial Health System or other providers, or Lee Memorial facilities throughout Lee County where you can stop in on your schedule.
+Donors have a couple of options - blood mobiles operated by Lee Health or other providers, and Lee Health facilities throughout Lee County where you can stop in at your convenience.

 Almost anyone can donate blood and most medications do not preclude one from baring an arm.